hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/generic-execution-plan-samples.md

 $ Operation is at least 20% more expensive than its combined children.
 ```

-The db2-custom-2b format produces a tree of operator, where each one includes the following information:
+The db2-custom-2b format produces a tree of operators, where each one includes the following information:

 - Estimated Cost
 - Flags